kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

     }
   }
   ```

+[shx](https://github.com/shelljs/shx) is a wrapper around ShellJS Unix commands, providing an easy solution for simple Unix-like, cross-platform commands in npm package scripts.
+ShellJS is a portable (Windows/Linux/macOS) implementation of Unix shell commands on top of the Node.js API. `shx` is good for writing one-off commands in npm package scripts (e.g. `"clean": "shx rm -rf out/"`).
+Run `npm install shx --save-dev` to install it, and run command in either a Unix or Windows command line.

 ### The rise of supply chain attacks
 Software [supply chain attacks](https://socket.dev/blog/inside-node-modules) occur when an attacker infiltrates a vendor's network and injects malicious code into its software, which that vendor then unknowingly distributes to its customers.
 Imagine an attacker gets malicious code into a package hosted on npm.
 From there, the vulnerability spreads to the `node_modules` folders on developer machines, to the build servers, and finally to production systems.